Hougang Central Bus Interchange: History

 From 1998 to 2001, the interchange was closed to facilitate the construction of Hougang MRT station, and six bus services were diverted to a temporary bus interchange along Upper Serangoon Road.
 In February 2004, bus operations at the Hougang South bus interchange were shifted to this interchange.

 In 2015, the interchange was expanded by 0.3 ha, to provide additional bus parking space for more bus services.

-By 2030, Hougang Central Bus Interchange would be majorly renovated to accommodate the Cross Island line section, and would become an Integrated Transport Hub in 2030.
+Redevelopment

+Hougang Central Bus Interchange will undergo renovation and eventual relocation to accommodate the upcoming Cross Island line (CRL) section of Hougang MRT station.
+In 2024, it was announced that a new mixed-use development with a bus interchange would be built on the site bounded by Hougang Avenue 10 and Hougang Central, as part of plans to develop the upcoming Hougang Central Integrated Transport Hub.
+With the relocation of the bus interchange, operations at the Hougang Central Bus Interchange would cease.

 Bus Contracting Model

-Under the new bus contracting model, with the exception of services 74 and 147 under Clementi, the rest of the services are under Sengkang-Hougang Bus Packages.
+Under the Bus Contracting Model, all bus services operating from Hougang Central Bus Interchange were divided into 2 Bus Packages, operated by the anchor operator, SBS Transit Ltd.